nelsonmorais/azure-iot/README.md

 - IT <-> OT

 # ==> TODO <==
-- Private links for Storage Accounts
+- Private endpoints for Storage Accounts
+- With Private endpoints configured on all services, remove the public access on the services.
   - Require /etc/hosts configuration on the VM to use the private IPs (via cloud-config)?
 Or a Private DNS see:
     - https://docs.microsoft.com/en-us/azure/iot-hub/virtual-network-support
     - https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns
-- With Private links configured on all services, remove the public access on the services.
-- Azure Streaming Analytics cluster
+- [Optional] Azure Streaming Analytics cluster to generate some sort of alert
 - [Optional] LogAnalytics and have diags configured on all servicies to use it
 - [Optional] More than one VM as Edge device to get simulation data from multiple devices